DARPA-CRITICALMAAS/mtri-statmagic-deploy/README.md

 # mtri-statmagic-deploy
-This repository contains resources to build and deploy several Docker containers needed for the MTRI Statmagic application as well as the beak-ta3 server.
-The Docker containers are grouped together in profiles allowing the separate deployment of containers across multiple hosts, if necessary.
-A description of the deployed containers can be seen below.
+This repository contains resources to build and deploy several Docker containers needed for the MTRI Statmagic application and the beak-ta3 server.
+There are two Docker Compose files, with containers are grouped together in profiles allowing the separate deployment of containers across multiple hosts, if necessary.
+A description of the containers can be seen below.
 - `docker-compose.statmagic.yaml`
   - `application` profile
     - `statmagic-web-app` container